When you first start SooSL Desktop, you will probably see a blank screen with the Tools menu open in the upper right.

-The names that you see on the right are actually the names of the dictionaries inside each ZooZL file, not the ZooZL file's name.
+The names that you see on the right are actually the titles of the dictionaries inside each ZooZL file, not the ZooZL file's name.
 Click on one of the titles.
-At the bottom, after the words "ZooZL file:" at the bottom shows the ZooZL file's actual name.
-These two names are not necessarily the same, although they are often similar.
-Sometimes the same dictionary name appears more than once in the list on the right; this means there are different versions of the same dictionary, in separate ZooZL files.
+At the bottom, after the words "ZooZL file:", you'll see the ZooZL file's actual file name.
+The title and the file name are usually similar, but not the same.
+Sometimes the same dictionary title appears more than once in the list on the right; this means there are different versions of the same dictionary, in separate ZooZL files.

-Also at the bottom, you can see the name of the currently selected dictionary, its version, and when it was last modified.
+Also at the bottom, you can see the title of the currently selected dictionary, its version, and when it was last modified.

 If you want to see more information about the different ZooZL files, including if you can change them, see detail view below.

-When you find the ZooZL file you want, click the dictionary name and then click .
-Or, just double-click the dictionary name.
+When you find the ZooZL file you want, click the dictionary title and then click .
+Or, just double-click the dictionary title.

-The destination directory (folder) is the place where SooSL will unpack and store all the files for the dictionary project while you are working on it.
-SooSL normally unpacks dictionaries into its projects directory, but you can put them anywhere you want.
+The Dictionary location and the Dictionary folder name tell where SooSL will unpack and store all the files for the dictionary project.
+SooSL normally uses its projects folder as the dictionary location, but you can put them anywhere you want.
 It normally suggests a Dictionary folder name, based on the dictionary's Project ID, but you can change it.

 You have three choices:

-After you make all your choices, click and you will see a progress dialog while SooSL imports (unpacks) the files.
+After you make your choice, click and you will see a progress dialog while SooSL imports (unpacks) the files.
 When the import is finished, you will see a small dialog:

 Click to continue.

 If the imported dictionary does not open immediately, click Tools > Open project.
-Find the dictionary in the folder where you imported it (the destination directory), and click .
+Find the dictionary in the folder where you imported it (the Dictionary location), and click .